Peer review system

 -

 Stage 4.
-Sending Review Feedback to Authors
+Transmission of Review Feedback to Authors

+Stage 5.
+Receipt of Revised Manuscript

 Stage 6.
-Receipt of the Second Version of the Manuscript

-Stage 7.
-Editorial Committee Evaluation and Decision
+Editorial Board Evaluation and Decision

 Stage 8.
-Manuscript Publication
+Publication of the Manuscript